 Give your resolutions some thought

 Take a moment to consider New Year’s resolutions and give yourself an opportunity to grow in a SMART and realistic way.
-As you check off these goals throughout the year, you will experience an increase of self-esteem and a greater appreciation for making and finishing goals.
+As you check off these goals throughout the year, you will experience increased self-esteem and a greater appreciation for making and finishing goals.

 Is obtaining an affordable, gospel-centered education one of your new year’s resolutions?
 Visit byupathway.lds.org to learn how you can get started!